dirjk/phate/README.md

 Return Value: an array of objects containing all the updates made to this state since it was initialized.

+# Advanced Use: Persistance

+Phate has the option to keep the state persistent across visits to your app.
+Persistance is configurable to use either sessionStorage or localStorage.
+This is a useful way to prevent unnecessary API or graphQL fetch calls as your users navigate across multiple independent apps on your site.

+Parameters:
+* set the `persistence` key of the settings object to either `sessionStorage` or `localStorage` when initializing the state using phateInit.

 # Advanced Use: Integrating into a React project

 Phate is designed to be easily integrated into React functional components to help with debugging.
-In fact, this is the very reason that Phate was first created!
+In fact, this is one of the very reasons that Phate was first created!

 ```javascript
 import React, { useState } from 'react'